 As Mr. Big had been over here practically ranting at me about how he was going to foreclose on (read: steal) my home -- which made no sense since I have no mortgage (the place is fully paid for) -- this ought to eventually make an interesting test case for Colorado's "Make My Day!" law.
 The last scum lawyer that screwed me over got investigated by the FBI and did several (4?) years in Leavenworth, so someone ought to warn them off.

 A copy of a letter I sent to my HOA neighbors has another choice Ward Lucas quote in it.
 He's the only person ever to have cooked up a batch of chili with a solar oven during the two hour stretch of a total eclipse from first to fourth contact!

 The previous HOA president replied to my letter, starting out, in typical cult-like, Nazi-esque fashion, by lecturing me on "how we must all follow the rules, like it or not".
 Like H.L.
 Mencken said, in his typically acerbic and facetious manner, "the goosestep is the perfect symbol of 'civilization'."

-What kind of horrible, desperate barbarians rob an astronomer?
+What kind of horrible, deranged barbarians and desperate